 Eligibility

-• Be registered full time in a Ph.D. program at the time of the conference;
+- Be registered full time in a Ph.D. program at the time of the research;

 Conditions

-• The student must clearly indicate how the research travel is related to the thesis in progress and ensure that the research supervisor or the program director indicates his or her support in a recommendation on the application form.
+- The student must clearly indicate how the research stay is related to the thesis in progress and ensure that the research supervisor or the program director indicates their support in a recommendation that is attached in the application form.

 Procedure

-2. Upon returning from the research stay, complete the Request for reimbursement of travel expenses (Excel spreadsheet, 59 KB) and return it with the original receipts (including boarding passes) to your Academic Unit.
+- Upon returning from the research stay, complete the Request for reimbursement of travel expenses (Excel spreadsheet, 59 KB) and return it with the original receipts (including boarding passes) to your academic unit.
 If applicable, include proof of the exchange rates used.
 The amount reimbursed is the lowest between:

 Inquiries

-* The information on this page is subject to change without notice and does not represent a commitment from the University of Ottawa.
+NOTE: The information on this page is subject to change without notice and does not represent a commitment from the University of Ottawa or the Faculty of Arts.